badr42/parse_on_OCI/README.md

 # parse_on_OCI
- terraform installation repo for running Parse backend on OCI
+Terraform installation repo for running Parse backend on OCI

 **Parse**